 Singapore American School (SAS) has a 30 minute commute from the more popular residential and central areas of Singapore but this does not deter many families.
 However, those looking for a truly multicultural experience should look elsewhere; this is an unashamedly American school and its Americanness does not suit all.

 Another American based school but very international in comparison is Stamford American International School (SAIS).
 SAIS is also one of the few schools offering a boarding program for students whose families live outside of Singapore.
 Worth a look whether you are American or not.
+The SAIS early years run on a separate campus, the Early Learning Village, a delightful Reggio Emilio inspired space with shared facilities also used by the Australian International School and Brighton College and affectionately known as "the village".

 New to Singapore, but with a buzz in the air about their recent arrival, is North London Collegiate School (Singapore), The Perse School Singapore and Brighton College (Singapore).Watch this space as we give them time to breathe life into their campuses.